-The step by step working of each block (as shown in Fig. 6.) is explained below:
+The step by step working of each block (as shown in Fig. In order to deal with this problem, this darlington array IC 6.) is explained below:

 This is the terminal of the module where the voltage has to be provided for the working of logic ICs.
 As mentioned earlier, VCC for this module is 5V.